How to Sell B2C Products with Content Marketing

 Your business has no doubt experienced eCommerce spikes.
 You’ve likely also made curbside pickup or BOPIS (buy online pick up in-store) easier and more accessible to fit changing buyer needs.
 This sentiment study affirms that buyer behaviors are going to remain after the pandemic ends.

-As more people move to digital channels, there are many opportunities to deliver content that delights, informs, and persuades.
+As more people move to digital channels, there are many opportunities to deliver digital content that delights, informs, and persuades.
 Let’s look at some brands doing it well for inspiration.

 B2C Content Marketing Examples